Overconfidence Bias: The Psychological Trap That Topples Titans

 The stock market provides numerous examples of overconfidence bias in action.
 Investors often overestimate their ability to predict market movements or pick winning stocks, leading to excessive trading and poor portfolio performance.

-Benjamin Graham, known as the father of value investing (1894-1976), observed this tendency and advised, “The investor’s chief problem – and even his worst enemy – is likely to be himself.”
+Benjamin Graham, the father of value investing (1894-1976), observed this tendency and advised, “The investor’s chief problem – and even his worst enemy – is likely to be himself.”
 This insight underscores the role of psychological factors, including overconfidence, in investment decisions.

 The Dot-Com Bubble: A Case Study in Overconfidence